WordPress.org vs WordPress.com: Same Name, Different Solutions

 Control over your site’s SEO is only available using the ‘Business’ plan on WordPress.com.
 At this point, you can to install custom plugins and use specific tools.
 With that said, the SEO is easier to control and understand here, and it uses a suite of built-in tools.

 SEO on WordPress.org requires you to add one or more plugins to optimize the SEO of your site.
 This gives you more free options to mix and choose, but again, you have to be careful not to cause problems to your website.

 The ability to integrate your site with Google Analytics also differs between WordPress.com and WordPress.org.

-This is important because Google Analytics provides information about the number and type of visitors that are reaching your website, as well as how they are moving through your website and what pages they are visiting.
+This is important because Google Analytics provides information about the number and type of visitors that are reaching your website.
+You can also get information about your visitor behavior and what content do they like the most.

 With WordPress.com, you don’t have control over your website and its content at the end of the day.
 Since WordPress.com is a hosting provider, the company can take your website down at any time if it feels your site violates the Terms of Service.

 While you run the same risk with a third-party host when using WordPress.org, the problem is significantly less severe.
 Even if your site is taken down, you still retain control over your site’s content and you could easily migrate your site to a new host.

 Since WordPress.org is a tool it doesn't have any active support.
 On the other hand, WordPress.com offers a 24/7 chat and email support for it's paid plans.
 Sadly, there is no phone support no matter how much you pay.